Lib Dems call for investigation into ‘purdah breach’ maths policy announcement

 Christine Jardine MP has said she is ‘deeply concerned’ that it breaches the Government’s own guidance on the pre-election period of sensitivity.

-The Liberal Democrats have accused ministers of flouting purdah rules by making a policy announcement in the run-up to local elections and demanded an investigation.
+The Liberal Democrats have called for an investigation after accusing the Prime Minister of flouting purdah rules by making a policy announcement in the run-up to local elections.

-Purdah rules restrict what communications activity can take place in the run-up to polling day.
+Purdah rules restrict what communications activity can take place in the weeks before polling day.

-Government resources cannot be used for party political campaigning at any time.
+Government resources cannot be used for party political campaigning and particular care is meant to be taken in the run-up to an election to ensure the impartiality of the civil service.

 In a letter addressed to Cabinet Secretary Simon Case on Monday, Ms Jardine called for an investigation to be opened “immediately” into the Government’s “maths to 18” announcement.

-The plans, outlined in a speech by Mr Sunak at a north London college, would see all pupils studying the subject in some form up to the age of 18.
+The plans, outlined in a speech by Rishi Sunak at a north London college, would see all pupils studying the subject in some form up to the age of 18.

 “I am highly concerned that this announcement is breaching purdah rules.
 As you will be aware, we are now in the pre-election ‘purdah’ period, which began on Thursday 13 April in relation to local elections in England,” the Lib Dem’s Cabinet Office spokesperson wrote.